lucian-balea/powsybl.github.io/docs/tools/loadflow.md

 Refer to the documentation page of each [exporter](../iidm/exporter/index.md) to know their specific configuration.

 ### import-parameters
-Use th `--import-parameters` parameter to specify the path of the configuration file of the importer.
+Use the `--import-parameters` parameter to specify the path of the configuration file of the importer.
 It is possible to overload one or many parameters using the `-I property=value` parameter.
 The properties depend on the input format.
 Refer to the documentation page of each [importer](../iidm/importer/index.md) to know their specific configuration.